 Are you struggling to increase your website’s search rankings even after creating great content?
-Maybe your site might have bad backlinks that are affecting site’s SEO.
+Maybe your site might have bad backlinks that are preventing your website to get more search traffic.

-If you’re looking to find how to remove bad backlinks from your site, this post is exclusively for you.
+If you’re looking to find how to remove bad backlinks from your site, this beginner’s guide is exclusively for you.

 Maintaining a good backlink profile can really: